Computational complexity of matrix multiplication: Matrix multiplication exponent

 The matrix multiplication exponent, usually denoted ω, is the smallest real number for which any two $n\times n$ matrices over a field can be multiplied together using $n^{\omega + o(1)}$ field operations.
 This notation is commonly used in algorithms research, so that algorithms using matrix multiplication as a subroutine have bounds on running time that can update as bounds on ω improve.

 Using a naive lower bound and schoolbook matrix multiplication for the upper bound, one can straightforwardly conclude that 2 ≤ ω ≤ 3.
 Whether ω = 2 is a major open question in theoretical computer science, and there is a line of research developing matrix multiplication algorithms to get improved bounds on ω.

 All recent algorithms in this line of research use the laser method, a generalization of the Coppersmith–Winograd algorithm, which was given by Don Coppersmith and Shmuel Winograd in 1990 and was the best matrix multiplication algorithm until 2010.
 The conceptual idea of these algorithms is similar to Strassen's algorithm: a method is devised for multiplying two k × k-matrices with fewer than k^{3} multiplications, and this technique is applied recursively.
-The laser method has limitations to its power: Ambainis, Filmus and Le Gall prove that it cannot be used to show that ω < 2.3725 by analyzing higher and higher tensor powers of a certain identity of Coppersmith and Winograd and neither ω < 2.3078 for a wide class of variants of this approach.
+The laser method has limitations to its power: Ambainis, Filmus and François Le Gall (Note: Not to be confused with Jean-François Le Gall) prove that it cannot be used to show that ω < 2.3725 by analyzing higher and higher tensor powers of a certain identity of Coppersmith and Winograd and neither ω < 2.3078 for a wide class of variants of this approach.
 In 2022 Duan, Wu and Zhou devised a variant breaking the first of the two barriers with ω < 2.37188, they do so by identifying a source of potential optimization in the laser method termed combination loss for which they compensate using an asymmetric version of the hashing method in the Coppersmith–Winograd algorithm.

 Nonetheless, the above are classical examples of galactic algorithms.
-On the opposite, the above Strassen's algorithm of 1969 and Pan's algorithm of 1978, whose respective exponents are slightly above and below 2.78, have constant coefficients that make them feasible.
+On the opposite, the above Strassen's algorithm of 1969 and Pan's algorithm of 1978, whose respective exponents are slightly above and below 2.8, have constant coefficients that make them feasible.